martineg/acm-create-clusters-policies/README.md

   - The cluster configuration includes the Cloud specific configuration.
   - Each cluster definition is transformed by kustomize before it is added to the policy in the PolicyGenerator

+There is an example Credentials secret in the "**hub-data**" directory to showcase the required objects that need to be on the hub.
+This repository expects the Credentials and Placement details to already be on the Hub or to be otherwise managed.
+You could add the required Placements to this repository to make a more complete process.

 ### Adding a new cluster
 To add a new cluster requires a few simple steps.